Company-2024/dev-docs/source/setup_guides/python_environments.md

 The following is a guide for setting up your Python development environment.

+You may need to refer to the [Tech Stacks](#) pages if unfamiliar with the platforms discussed or for clarity on why they are our standards.

 ## Virtual Environment

 To create a virtual environment, run the command